The Belgariad: Queen of Sorcery

 The party next travels to Tolnedra, and soon after crossing the border they come across a group of Monks from Mar Terrin.
 One of them, driven insane by the continual presence of the spirits of Maragor launches himself at Garion who naturally reaches out a hand.
 The man falls to the ground with an ugly welt on his head.
 Polgara instructs Garion to get off his horse and apologise to the man who comes to with his sanity restored.
 The monks proclaim a miracle, but Garion knows otherwise as do Belgarath and Polgara.

 In healing the monk of his madness, Garion performed his first, albeit unknowingly, act of sorcery.

 They then press on with their quest with their next planned stop being to talk to the Emperor Ran Borune in the city of Tol Honeth, and are nearly captured by a group of mercenaries for the Queen of neighboring Nyissa.
 At Tol Honeth, Belgarath and Polgara urge the Emperor to rid Tolnedra of the invading 'Murgos'; but Ran Borune refuses.
-Ce'Nedra bursts in towards the end of the meeting and Garion feels a sense of recognition although he has no idea how their lives would become forever entwined in the near future.
+Emperor's daughter Ce'Nedra bursts in towards the end of the meeting and Garion feels a sense of recognition although he has no idea how their lives would become forever entwined in the near future.
 Almost immediately afterwards Asharak presents himself to Ran Borune and it is revealed that Chamdar and Asharak are in fact the same person.

-Upon leaving the capital, the group acquire an ineffectually-disguised Princess Ce'Nedra (Ran Borune's daughter), and enter the Wood of the Dryads, hoping to cross into Nyissa ahead of their opponent Zedar.
-In the Wood, Ce'Nedra asks the Dryad Queen Xantha for sanctuary, on grounds of common ancestry; but is refused and soon after the continue on the journey.
+Upon leaving the capital, the group acquire an ineffectually-disguised Princess Ce'Nedra, and enter the Wood of the Dryads, hoping to cross into Nyissa ahead of their opponent Zedar.
+In the Wood, Ce'Nedra asks the Dryad Queen Xantha for sanctuary, on grounds of common ancestry; but is refused and soon after they continue on the journey.

 As they set off and leave the Dryads behind Silk and Belgarath head off on their own in pursuit of Zedar and the Orb as they'd be able to move faster, with the intention being to meet up again in the Nyissan capital of Sthiss Tor in a couple of weeks.